PKua007/rampack/README.md

 interfaces.
 The examples are:

 * additional shapes can be added by extending `core/ShapeTraits` class.
-The class itself presents an interface `core/Interaction` to further abstract away the interaction (and enables the support of many of them) and `core/ShapePrinter` for Wolfram Mathematica output.
-One can also implement all three interfaces in a one class.
+The class itself presents an interface `core/Interaction` to further abstract away the interaction (and enables the support of many of them), `core/ShapeGeometry` to represent geometric properties of a shape and `core/ShapePrinter` for Wolfram Mathematica output.
+One can implement all three interfaces in a one class.
 The shape parsing is done by `frontend/ShapeFactory`, so new shapes have to be registered there
 * observables implement `core/Observable` interface.
 They should be registered in `frontend/ObservableCollectorFactory`
 * molecule move sampling schemes (translation, rotation, flip, etc.) are provided by `core/MoveSampler` interface.
 They are registered in`frontend/MoveSamplerFactory`
 * volume scaling scheme (all dimensions at once vs a single one a time, linear vs logarithmic, etc.) is provided by `core/VolumeScaler` and `core/TriclinicBoxScaler` interfaces.
 They are registered in `frontend/TriclinicVolumeScalerFactory`
+* dynamic parameters (changing with a current cycle number) used for non-constant temperature and/or pressure are provided by `core/DynamicParameter` interface.
+They are registered in `frontend/DynamicParameterFactory`

 ### Documentation